-San Clemente, CA (February 6, 2012) – On Saturday, the Surfrider Foundation’s Board of Directors and Staff gathered at the Talega Golf Club in San Clemente to honor their 2011 Wavemakers.
-This annual awards ceremony honors individuals and companies for their outstanding volunteer efforts and support during the previous year to help the Foundation fulfill its mission of protecting oceans, waves and beaches.
+San Clemente, CA (February 6, 2012) – On Saturday, the Surfrider Foundation Board of Directors and Staff gathered at the Talega Golf Club in San Clemente to honor their 2011 Wavemakers.
+This annual awards ceremony honors people and companies for their outstanding volunteer efforts and support during the previous year to help the Foundation fulfill its mission of protecting oceans, waves and beaches.

 Coastal Impact Award

-The Marisla Foundation has been one of Surfrider’s most ardent financial supporters – providing large unrestricted grant support for more than a decade.
-However, their commitment to the organization goes much deeper than their monetary gifts.
-As the leaders of Marisla, Beto Bedolfe and Anne Earhart have served as champions of our organization to other funders, non-profits, supporters and donors.
+The Marisla Foundation has been one of Surfrider’s most ardent financial supporters.
+They have provided large unrestricted grant support for more than a decade.
+However, their commitment to the organization goes deeper than their monetary gifts.
+As the leaders of Marisla, Beto Bedolfe and Anne Earhart have served as champions of our organization.
+HE has served to other funders, non-profits, supporters and donors.

 As Chairman of the Emerald Coast Chapter, Mike has gone above and beyond.
-He spent hours representing Surfrider at various multi-state agency meetings following the Deepwater Horizon spill.
-Mike has also dedicated time to engaging the public in water quality testing efforts and his leadership has been inspirational to many who felt helpless to do anything in the midst of the Gulf spill tragedy.
+He spent hours representing Surfrider.
+From various multi-state agency meetings after the Deepwater Horizon spill.
+Mike has also dedicated time to engaging the public in water quality.
+From testing efforts and his leadership has been inspirational to many.
+He has helped anyone who felt helpless during the Gulf spill tragedy.

-For more than four years, a group of dedicated volunteers within the Portland Chapter worked tirelessly to educate the public and organize support for a ban on plastic checkout bags in the City of Portland.
-Through a focus on grassroots activism and community involvement they achieved their goal when Portland’s Mayor and City Commissioners voted unanimously in favor of the proposed ban on July 21, 2011.
-In recognition of this milestone we wish to thank: Mason Brock, Ryan Cruse, Tristan Fields, Tara Gallagher, Jocelyn Gary, Gregg Hayward, Drew Kerr, Lisa Lynch, Nastassja Pace, Jacque Rodriguez, Matt Spencer and Stiv Wilson.
+This initiative has gone For more than four years.
+A group of dedicated volunteers within the Portland Chapter.
+They worked tirelessly to educate the public and organize support.
+This led to a ban on plastic checkout bags in the City of Portland.
+Their focus on grassroots activism and community involvement achieved their goal.
+So their work did great things.
+Portland’s Mayor and City Commissioners voted unanimously in favor of the proposed ban on July 21, 2011.

 Carl is a professor, research scientist and water quality specialist at the Hawaii Dept. of Health.
 He founded Hawaiian Wildlife Tours, which conducts research, environmental education, water quality monitoring and classroom teaching.
 For the last two years, he has been Chair of the Surfrider Foundation Kauai Chapter.
-He is passionate about water quality and oversees the Chapter’s Blue Water Task Force, which tests approximately sixteen beaches every month.
+Furthermore, he is passionate about water quality.
+He also oversees the Chapter’s Blue Water Task Force.
+Blue Water Task Force tests about sixteen beaches every month.

 Corporate Partner Award

-KROQ has supported Surfrider Foundation for more than 12 years, helping to raise funds and awareness through their annual Weenie Roast concert event.
+Firstly, KROQ has supported Surfrider Foundation for more than 12 years.
+It has helped to raise funds and awareness through their annual Weenie Roast concert event.
 Their efforts have resulted in over $300,000 in donations (including $82K from 2011’s event).
-They have also helped us to reach hundreds of thousands of new people through on-air opportunities and by allowing us to host an interactive booth at Weenie Roast (attended by more than 50,000 people annually).
+They have also helped us to reach hundreds of thousands of new people through on-air opportunities.
+As well and by allowing us to host an interactive booth at Weenie Roast.
+This event , attended by more than 50,000 people annually.

-Four years ago, Surfrider moved our annual Celebrity Expression Session to Malibu.
-Club President Michael Blum and his fellow members welcomed us to their break and allowed us to hold our event in conjunction with their flagship contest, the M.S.A.
+Since Four years ago, Surfrider moved our annual Celebrity Expression Session to Malibu.
+Club President Michael Blum and his fellow members welcomed us to their break.
+They also allowed to hold their event with their flagship contest, the M.S.A.
 Classic.
-As a result, the event has been incredibly easy to produce, the location is ideal, cost is minimal and in 2011 we were able to raise $50,000 for our oceans, waves and beaches.
+As a result, the event has been incredibly easy to produce.
+Hence the place ideal, cost minimal.
+More importantly and in 2011, they were able to raise $50,000 for our oceans, waves and beaches.

-The Surfrider Foundation is a non-profit grassroots organization dedicated to the protection and enjoyment of our world’s oceans, waves and beaches through a powerful activist network.
-Founded in 1984 by a handful of visionary surfers in Malibu, California, the Surfrider Foundation now maintains over 250,000 supporters, activists and members worldwide.
-For more information on the Surfrider Foundation, visit www.surfrider.org.
+In conclusion, the Surfrider Foundation is a non-profit grassroots organization dedicated to the protection and enjoyment of our world’s oceans, waves and beaches through a powerful activist network.
+Finally, it was Founded in 1984 by a handful of visionary surfers in Malibu, California.
+The Surfrider Foundation now maintains over 250,000 supporters, activists and members worldwide.
+Finally, For more information on the Surfrider Foundation, visit www.surfrider.org.